raspberrypilearning/getting-started-with-guis/en/step_15.md

     Let's look at this more closely:
     - `app` tells the buttons that the app is their boss.
     - `options` is a list of options which will appear as buttons.
-Each option is also a list containing the text that will appear, and a hidden value associated with that option.
+Each option is also a list that contains the text which will appear and a hidden value associated with that option.
     - `selected` tells the buttons which one is selected to begin with.
     - `horizontal` tells the buttons to display in a horizontal line.
     - `grid` is where these buttons will be placed on the grid.